 If you are going to implement a specific diet in your feline – always consult with a vet.
-This is important so your cat isn’t deprived from all the nutrients needed for their health and well being.
+This is important so your cat isn’t deprived of all the nutrients needed for their health and well being.

 Enjoy munching your favorite snacks with your cat!

-Remember: Everything in moderation!
+P.S: Remember, everything in moderation!
 You don’t want to overdo it. 😉

 How useful was this post?